Tram accident: Pedestrians and cyclists

+Accident analysis

-In some countries accident investigation boards investigate all serious rail accidents and hazardous situations that may have led to a serious accident.
+In some countries accident investigation boards investigate all rail accidents and hazardous situations that may have led to a serious accident.
 These investigations are detailed analysis on the causes and consequences of the accidents.
 Investigations create information and recommendations to prevent further accidents.
-The investigations can be required by law.
-Systematic guides can determine minimum requirements for an analysis.
+The investigations can be required by law with systematic guides determining minimum requirements for an analysis.

-In the accident in Helsinki 2008, two passengers were severely injured, and a tram driver and 22 passengers were slightly injured.
-The cause of the accident was that the driver of the tram approaching from behind was not able to stop the tram in time.
-The driver apparently tried to stop the tram via incorrect braking methods in the belief that the brakes were not working properly.
-The background factors were the driver's inexperience, the possibility that the driver anticipated the tram ahead would leave the stop earlier, and driver's suspicion that brakes were not working properly and therefore the use of the incorrect braking method.
-In order to prevent similar accidents, it was recommended that tram drivers be taught to brake in a proper way, and the drivers should be provided with a personalized and progressive training program with documented performance.
-It was also recommended that the tram floor hatches should be better fastened to prevent causing injuries to passengers, and trams should be equipped with a first aid kit.

 In addition, rail accident investigations can analyze previous occurrences of a similar character.

 Some national authorities keep statistics on tramway incidents.
-An example of an authority collecting accident and incident reports from national authorities is the European Railway Agency.
-The Agency has a public safety database on railway licences, certificates, safety indicators, national safety rules, and accident investigations.
-In the European Union, the safety of railways has been regulated with directives, which also require e.g. the collection of common safety indicator statistics from member countries.
+An example of an authority collecting accident and incident reports from national authorities is the European Railway Agency, which keeps a public safety database on railway licences, certificates, safety indicators, national safety rules, and accident investigations.
+In the European Union, the safety of railways has been regulated with directives, which also require the collection of common safety indicator statistics from member countries.
 In the EU, common safety methods (CSMs) and common safety targets (CSTs) have been set for European railways.